Western Europe

 Mexico's healthcare system is a two-tier reality: a world-class (and affordable) private sector, and a stretched public system.
 Expats overwhelmingly use private healthcare, where a GP visit costs $20–$40 and a specialist $40–$80.
 Top private hospitals in Mexico City and Guadalajara rival US and European facilities — at 10–20% of the price.

 For USD or EUR earners, Mexico is one of the highest-value relocations on earth.
-At $1 = MXN 17, your dollar buys extraordinary purchasing power.
-Banking for expats requires Temporary Residency and patience, but once set up, Wise and Revolut handle transfers cheaply.
-Mexico taxes worldwide income only for those resident 4+ years — plan accordingly.
+At $1 ≈ MXN 17.6, your dollar buys extraordinary purchasing power — though the peso strengthened ~16% in 2025.
+Banking requires Temporary Residency and patience.
+CRITICAL: spending 183+ days/year in Mexico makes you a tax resident, subject to worldwide income taxation at rates up to 35%.
+RFC registration is mandatory for all residents 18+.

 Mexico's rental market is flexible and expat-friendly by global standards — furnished apartments are widespread, month-to-month arrangements are common, and deposits are typically just 1–2 months.
 The catch is that gentrification has dramatically raised prices in CDMX's Roma/Condesa and Oaxaca's Centro, while tenant protections are weaker than in Europe or North America.